r-hub/blog/content/post/2020-04-29-maintenance/index.md

 Therefore it might make sense to _schedule_ a regular run of your CI checking workflow.
 Many CI services provide that option, see e.g. the docs of [Travis CI](https://docs.travis-ci.com/user/cron-jobs/) and [GitHub Actions](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule).

+As a side note, remember than [CRAN packages are checked regularly on several platforms](/2019/04/25/r-devel-linux-x86-64-debian-clang/).

 #### Be lazy with continuous integration: PR commands

 You can also make the most of services "on the cloud" for not having to run small things locally.